jhpyle/docassemble/_docs/api.md

  - `key`: the API key (optional if the API key is passed in an `X-API-Key` cookie or header).
  - `user_id` (optional): the user ID of the user whose [Playground] should be written to.
-Only users with `admin` privileges can write to a different user's [Playground].
+Only users with `admin` privileges or the `playground_control` [permission] can write to a different user's [Playground].
 The default is the user ID of the owner of the API key.
  - `project` (optional): the project in the [Playground] to which the uploaded package(s) should be written.
 The default is `default`, which is the "Default Playground" project.